opus1269/photo-screen-saver/docs/faq.md

   ***

+* **Why are some of my photos upside down or on their side?**

+    If this is the case, you need to turn off the **Use full resolution for photos you own** option in **Settings**.
+    This option uses the original photo that you uploaded.
+If you want to use them, you will need to orient them properly before uploading, or edit the original photo in Google Photos and rotate it.

+  ***

 * **Why aren't all my Google Photos albums showing?**

     The API that Google provides to interface with Google Photos does